School of Planning, Design and Construction

-Design and Teaching Interests: Digital graphics and media, computer-aided design, building information modeling (BIM), distance learning and online training development, peer-enhanced learning, creative problem solving, design and environment.
+Design and Teaching Interests: Digital graphics and media, computer-aided design and 3D modeling, building information modeling (BIM), distance learning and online training development, peer-enhanced learning, creative problem solving, design and environment.

-Research Interests: Human behavior and the built environment, crime and place, crime prevention through environmental design (CPTED), the role of the building in preparedness against active shooter incidents, space syntax.
+Research Interests: Human behavior and the built environment, crime and place, crime prevention through environmental design (CPTED), the role of the building in preparedness against active shooter incidents, immersive technologies and virtual reality applications.

 Bachelors: Bachelor of Arts in interior design from Michigan State University.

 Masters: Master of Arts in environmental design from Michigan State University.